Associate Professor of Law

 B.S.C./B.A., Ohio University

 J.D., William & Mary School of Law

-Veteran's Advocacy Clinic
+Veterans Advocacy Clinic

-Professor Simcox has helped to establish a unique medical-legal partnership between Stetson University College of Law and the University of South Florida’s Morsani College of Medicine which allows medical students and faculty to collaborate with law students and faculty to collaborate for the benefit of disabled veterans.
+Professor Simcox has helped to establish a unique medical-legal partnership between Stetson University College of Law and the University of South Florida’s Morsani College of Medicine which allows medical students and faculty to collaborate with law students and faculty for the benefit of disabled veterans.

 Professor Simcox is a veteran of eight years in the U.S. Army Judge Advocate General’s Corps on active duty and in the U.S. Army Reserves, reaching the rank of Major.
-She is a graduate of the William & Mary School of Law.
+She is a graduate of the William & Mary Law School.
 Her experience includes courtroom advocacy as a Special Assistant United States Attorney and Trial Counsel and regulatory and administrative law advising for the U.S. Army.
 She also clerked for the Honorable Chief Judge Susan Crawford of the United States Court of Appeals for the Armed Forces.
 In private practice, Professor Simcox focused on elder law and veterans issues.

 Phone: 727-562-7800 ext.
 7732 | Email: firstname.lastname@example.org